I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdfdevice/nf-wdfdevice-wdfdeviceinitsetiotypeex.md

 This method is the UMDF 2.0 equivalent of <a href="https://msdn.microsoft.com/7d79f34d-42aa-4ac7-a63d-2f17ee0dfcf0"> IWDFDeviceInitialize2::SetIoTypePreference</a>.

-The following code example initializes a <a href="..\wdfdevice\ns-wdfdevice-_wdf_io_type_config.md">WDF_IO_TYPE_CONFIG</a> structure, sets the driver's buffer-access preferences to direct I/O, specifies that transfers smaller than 32 KB should use buffered I/O, and calls <b>WdfDeviceInitSetIoTypeEx</b>.

 ## Requirements
 | &nbsp; | &nbsp; |
 | ---- |:---- |